nextdynamic/azure-governance-foundations/README.md

 Azure Governance Foundations
 ============================

-The Azure Governance Foundation (AGF) is designed to provide Microsoft customers with clear guidance on how they can create a well-managed Azure environment by creating a Cloud Center of Excellence (CCoE) team.
+The Azure Governance Foundation (AGF) is designed to provide clear guidance on how to create a well-managed Azure environment by creating a Cloud Center of Excellence (CCoE) team.
 The purpose of this guidance is to share the approach and insights of customers who are successfully using similar governing bodies to manage their Azure environments.

 The goal of the AGF is to help customers: